sanyammunot/Document-Pagignation/README.md

 Browsers do not render text on screen exactly the same way they render it for print.
 *   **The Issue**: A line of text might take up 20px on screen but only 18px on paper.
 *   **The Trade-off**: If we strictly enforced the mathematical limit (9 inches = 864px), the screen would show a large empty gap at the bottom, because the printer could actually fit more text.
-*   **The Solution**: We "tuned" the content height to **1030px** (approx 10.7 inches of screen pixels).
+*   **The Solution**: "tuned" the content height to **1030px** (approx 10.7 inches of screen pixels).
 This trick fills the visual gap on the printed page, making it look professional, at the risk of slight discrepancies if the user has a very unusual non-standard font setup.

 ### 2. Performance
 *   Calculating `posAtCoords` for every page on every keystroke (`update` loop) is computationally expensive for extremely long documents (100+ pages).